World stocks hold near record highs, oil keeps below $100 on peace deal hopes

 Broader index moves were more muted, with traders reluctant to make big bets ahead of a critical weekend when markets will be closed.

-Europe's broad STOXX 600, which has underperformed U.S. and Asian peers, was a whisker higher as were U.S. S&P 500 futures.
+Europe's broad STOXX 600, which has underperformed U.S. and Asian peers, was up a whisker as were U.S. S&P 500 futures.

 Asia stocks dipped earlier in the day, but still posted weekly gains.